fin-cli/handbook/contributions/pull-requests.md

 In a slightly more human-friendly form:

 > I have a WordPress installation.
-When I run `wp option get home`, then the output from the command should be 'https://example.org'.
+When I run `fin option get home`, then the output from the command should be 'https://example.org'.

-Essentially, WP-CLI's functional test suite lets you _describe how a command should work_, and then run that description as a functional test.
+Essentially, FIN-CLI's functional test suite lets you _describe how a command should work_, and then run that description as a functional test.

 Notably, Behat is simply the framework for writing these tests.
-We've written our own custom `Given`, `When`, and `Then` step definitions ([example](https://github.com/wp-cli/wp-cli-tests/blob/560ed5ca2776b6b3b66c79a6e6dc62904ae20b3b/src/Context/GivenStepDefinitions.php#L105-L110), [example](https://github.com/wp-cli/wp-cli-tests/blob/560ed5ca2776b6b3b66c79a6e6dc62904ae20b3b/src/Context/WhenStepDefinitions.php#L34-L42)).
+We've written our own custom `Given`, `When`, and `Then` step definitions ([example](https://github.com/fin-cli/fin-cli-tests/blob/560ed5ca2776b6b3b66c79a6e6dc62904ae20b3b/src/Context/GivenStepDefinitions.php#L105-L110), [example](https://github.com/fin-cli/fin-cli-tests/blob/560ed5ca2776b6b3b66c79a6e6dc62904ae20b3b/src/Context/WhenStepDefinitions.php#L34-L42)).

 #### Creating a test database

-Before running the functional tests, you'll need a MySQL (or MariaDB) user called `wp_cli_test` with the password `password1` that has full privileges on the MySQL database `wp_cli_test`.
+Before running the functional tests, you'll need a MySQL (or MariaDB) user called `fin_cli_test` with the password `password1` that has full privileges on the MySQL database `fin_cli_test`.
-To override these credentials you can make use of the [database credentials constants of wp-cli-tests](https://github.com/wp-cli/wp-cli-tests#the-database-credentials)
+To override these credentials you can make use of the [database credentials constants of fin-cli-tests](https://github.com/fin-cli/fin-cli-tests#the-database-credentials)

 If your user has the correct permissions, the database can also be set up by running `composer prepare-tests`.
 This will create the database and the user and configure the necessary privileges.
 Note that this operation is not needed for every test run, it only needs to be run the first time for the initial setup.

-**Note: If you are using MySQL >= 8.0, you may experience inconsistencies with WP-CLI successfully connecting to the database.
+**Note: If you are using MySQL >= 8.0, you may experience inconsistencies with FIN-CLI successfully connecting to the database.
 MySQL 8.0 changed the default authentication plugin and some clients (such as PHP) do not yet support this change.
 More information can be found on [this blog post](https://jonathandesrosiers.com/2019/02/trouble-connecting-to-database-when-using-mysql-8-x/).**

 #### Running the test suite